 - 1. Textbook and supplementary materials.
 Study of the textbook and supplementary materials should be the PRIMARY way for you to develop understanding of the course material.
 The instructor will provide skeleton lecture notes to guide your reading.
 It is of great importance that you READ the corresponding sections of the textbook and supplemental materials BEFORE you work on homework problems.
-Here are a few reference books that you may also find useful: - Classical Electromagnetism by Jerrold Franklin This book is out of print, and it does not contain all the subjects that I will cover.
-But it is easier to read than many other graduate textbooks and uses the "right" (i.e. Gaussian) units. - Classical Electrodynamics by John D. Jackson A classical graduate textbook used by most physics departments.
-Not an easy read. - Introduction to Electrodynamics by David J. Griffiths A popular undergraduate textbook used in many physics departments including ours.
+Here are a few reference books that you may also find useful: - Classical Electrodynamics by John D. Jackson A classical graduate textbook used by most physics departments. - Introduction to Electrodynamics by David J. Griffiths A popular undergraduate textbook used in many physics departments including ours.
 You may want to consult it or your favorite undergraduate E&M textbook if other books are difficult for you. - 2.
 Problems.
 The best way to learn a subject is by practicing.
 This is especially true for Electrodynamics because this subject is very "math-heavy".
-You can grasp mathematical skills only through solving problems: the examples in the textbook, reference books, supplemental materials and lectures, and the problems in problem sessions, homework and textbooks.
+You can grasp mathematical skills only through solving problems: the examples in the textbook, reference books, supplemental materials and lectures, and the problems in problem sessions, homework, and textbooks.
 You are encouraged to discuss these problems with the instructor, TA and your fellow students if you have trouble solving them by yourself.
 But you must work out the homework problems THOROUGHLY and INDEPENDENTLY after discussing with other people.
 One of the ways to improve your understanding of the homework is to consult the solutions which the instructor has spent many hours to prepare.
 You may gain a deeper or alternative understanding of the problems by reading the solutions even if you have solved the problems successfully. - 3.
 Quizzes.
 Many students find their mind completely blank when they encounter a "new" problem, especially during an exam, even though they have worked hard.
 The way out is not to memorize everything, which is impossible, or to write everything down on the cheatsheet, which has no use if you do not know how to use it.
-My suggestion is to spend time pondering on and playing with the key equations until you can truly understand the physical concepts behind these equations.
+My suggestion is to spend time pondering on and playing with the key equations until you understand the physical concepts behind these equations.
 These equations and concepts are usually the starting point in solving a problem.
 You also need to keep some math tricks in you memory which may be used repeatedly in this course.
 To encourage you along this direction there will be several unannounced 10-minute, in-class quizzes focusing on the basic concepts and frequently used formulas.
 Some students may fail the course because they have developed an unhealthy habit of spending little time studying except before exams.
 These quizzes will check if you are on the right track and alert you before it is too late. - 4.
 Instructor.
 The role of the instructor is to give his unique perspective on the subject, which is not necessarily the same as that of the textbook, and to provide timely help and to clarify confusions.
 His job is best achieved when you are not shy to ask questions in and after class.
-There is NO DUMB
+There is NO DUMB QUESTION!
+There may be times that we have to continue the discussion in small groups after the class if the questions are relevant to only a few students.